zaneef/zaneef.github.io/_posts/2022-10-04-thm-overpass-2.md

 6d05358f090eea56a238af02e47d44ee5489d234810ef6240280857ec69712a3e5e370b8a41899d0196ade16c0d54327c5654019292cbfe0b5e98ad1fec71bed
 ```

 Inside the `main.go` file, we are able to see the usage of `SHA-512`.
 We can try to crack the hash with hashcat.
-Just search for the SHA-512 password + salt option (1710) and put the values toghether inside a text file
+Just search for the SHA-512 password + salt option inside the ([Hashcat Wiki](https://hashcat.net/wiki/doku.php?id=example_hashes)) and paste them toghether inside a text file (separated by a semicolon)

 ```
 $ hashcat -m 1710 hash /usr/share/wordlists/rockyou.txt